d8v3h31n/peg-multimarkdown-x/README.markdown

   overwrite existing files with the `html` or `tex` extension, so use with caution.

+**Note**: The Mac OS X installer installs `mmd` as an alias to `multimarkdown` for convenience.
+You could do the same on Windows (or rename the binary).
+You could do the same manually on linux.

 # Why create another version of MultiMarkdown? #